 Every organization must keep an archive of its personal data processing activities and keep track of them.

-As data controllers, every organisation must keep an archive of its personal data processing activities and monitor them.
+As data controllers, every organisation must keep an archive of its personal data processing activities and keep track of them.
 This applies both to personal data processed within the organisation and to personal data processed by third parties.
-They must be able to account for the type of data processed, the purpose of the processing and the countries and third parties to which the data is transferred.
+They must be able to account for the type of data processed, the purpose of the processing and the countries and third parties to which the data are transferred.
 Data may only be transferred to other organisations that comply with the DMPR or to organisations whose jurisdictions are deemed "suitable".

 Definition of the DMPP :